PathOnAI/LiteMultiAgent/README.md

   * in group chat settings, let facilitator agent, to choose agent to answer questions
 * single agent use case
   * continue without asking
+    * option 1: system prompt "be as autonomous as possible"
+    * option 2: a single agent can handle it, such as with self-reflection.
+Simply put, if there is no tool use, then maybe it should self-reflect/review and decide whether to continue or ask the user.
   * limit of one agent dealing with one task.
+* system prompt
+  * openai allows multiple system prompt
+  * we can insert system message into the chat
+  * use summarization of the recent 10 messages as system prompt

 ## 06/30, Sunday
 * autogen code